bk/wmk/readme.md

   alternatively one of the HTML-based slide formats, i.e. `s5`, `slideous`, `slidy`, `dzslides` or `reavealjs`.
 These options have no effect unless `pandoc` is true; both may be overridden through frontmatter variables.

+- `use_cache`: boolean, True by default.
+If you set this to False, the Markdown rendering cache will be disabled.
+This is useful for small projects where the final HTML output often depends on factors other than the Markdown files themselves.

 - `sass_output_style`: The output style for Sass/SCSS rendering.
 This should be one of `compact`, `compressed`, `expanded` or `nested`.
 The default is